Bio-Tech Industry Careers

 - NIH RePorter – Searchable database of NIH funded Look up your topic to find related research that is already funded.
 Learn what institutions have taken an interest in ideas like yours.

-- Applicant Assistance Program (AAP) – The AAP helps small businesses write and submit Phase I grant proposals providing coaching and guidance on application needs assessment, preparation, and review.
+- Applicant Assistance Program (AAP) – The AAP of the NIH helps small businesses write and submit Phase I grant proposals providing coaching and guidance on application needs assessment, preparation, and review.
 Aims to help under-represented groups, which are women, minorities, and certain states, achieve SBIR/STTR funding.
 Must be established as a business with no previous funding.
 Available at certain NIH institutes.
 Application deadline for AAP is several months ahead of proposal deadline.

 - Early Stage Investigators – This webpage describes the NIH’s policy to support early-stage investigators in obtaining funding to get started with research.
 For example, the NIH Next Generation Researchers Initiative (NGRI) prioritizes funding for early-stage investigators.
 The Stephen I. Katz Early Stage Investigator Research Grant Program (news article) for both clinical (policy page) and non-clinical (policy page) studies, can provide funding for you to launch your research.
 Having preliminary data is not required.
+See also NIAID’s Information for New Investigators See also NCI’s Transition Career Development Award, which facilitiates transfer of non-tenured scientists or post docs from academia to a business startup.

 Videos on Starting Small Biotech Businesses – from NHLBI Small Biz Hangout